NitorCreations/nitor-deploy-tools/docs/workspace.md

 that needs that role and assuming you've set up command completion as above, every time you change directory into the project, your credentials get set up automatically for you to work and checked every time you give a command.

+The simplest way to set up your working environment is to use a profile in `~/.aws/config` and set either `ndt.profile.azure`, `ndt.profile.iam` or `ndt.profile.ndt`.
+Examples of these profiles are below.
+That will run `nitor-dt-enable-profile` for every prompt command and that in turn checks session validity from environment variables and doesn't actually execute anything else if you have a valid session defined.
+You can also chain for example an azure profile and and assume role if that is how multi-account access is setup for you.

 `nitor-dt-register-complete` uses `nitor-dt-load-project-env` as a prompt command that is run every time the shell prompt is created.
 By default that will be a python script and will have